 A.I.D. training is offered as part of the More Aware Initiative funded by the US Department of Health and Human Services.

-A.I.D. training is a 60-minute in-person mental health awareness training that teaches students, faculty, and staff three steps.
+A.I.D. training is a 60 to 90 minute mental health awareness training that teaches students, faculty, and staff three steps.
+Training can be taught in-person ro virtually.

 - Awareness: how to recognize the signs and symptoms of students in distress